Fire Information & Restrictions

 View this page for any TFRs (temporary flight restrictions) related to Rollins Pass and the surrounding areas in Colorado.
 Per the FAA, “The FAA maintains the safety and efficiency of our National Airspace System.
 As with cars on the road, there are rules that cover aircraft in the sky to ensure safety.
 In special circumstances, the FAA may temporarily restrict access to certain designated areas of our airspace, much in the same way a city or state may block off access to a street when necessary.
 These airspace restrictions are called Temporary Flight Restrictions (TFRs) and are communicated to pilots through Notices to Air Missions (NOTAMs).
 They restrict aircraft (including drones) from operating without permission in a certain area for a limited time.
 You must always check NOTAMs prior to your flight.”

-In July 2023, the Devil’s Thumb Fire was started by lightning, and a short time later that day, a TFR was put in place to provide a safe environment for fire fighting aircraft operations.
+In July 2023, the Devil’s Thumb Fire was started by lightning, and a short time later that day, a Temporary Flight Restriction (TFR) was put in place to provide a safe environment for fire fighting aircraft operations.
 As a result, the five mile TFR extended over much of the towns of Fraser and Winter Park, plus both sides of Rollins Pass and includes the Riflesight Notch Trestle, the summit, Yankee Doodle Lake, and more—covering from the surface up to and including 14,500 MSL (mean sea level).
+As a wildfire grows, so does the TFR, often covering a large geographical footprint.
+Be aware that the TFR can migrate through the cancellation and issuance of new Notices to Air Missions (NOTAMs).
+Even if you are far from the smoke, firefighting aircraft may be flying at low altitudes to and from water sources and refueling bases.
+Many pilots supporting firefighting efforts opt to cross the Continental Divide at Rollins Pass, a lower elevation route.
+For instance, during the Williams Fork Fire in 2020, numerous aircraft flew directly over Yankee Doodle Lake and the summit of Rollins Pass, which was not included in the TFR but where heightened awareness was essential.

 If you fly, they can’t—please avoid any TFRs whether by manned or unmanned aircraft.
 Leave your drone at home!